STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 - 3 variables of interest are in the experimental design: developmental stage in (hours post infection or hpi), infection status and batch.
-  The hpi can be considered as categorical with 6 levels, however, in later step of this assignment we convert it into a \* continuous variable\* .
+  The hpi could have been considered categorical with 6 levels, BUT in later step of this assignment we convert it into a continuous variable with the unit in hour.
 The infection status and batch are both categorical variables.
-Infection status has 2 and batch has 5 levels.
+Infection status has 2 and batch has 5 levels (Please refer to below for details on each level).

 ``` r
 # Levels of infection status